vectorgrp/XCPlite/docs/CAL_RCU.md

 3. Incrementing memory_segment_count is not atomic yet.
 Needs shared global state between all processes.
 A2L MEMORY_SEGMENT numbers are a global namespace.

-4. XcpPublishAll is called (and may only be called) in the XCP receive thread, which blocks without XCP communication.
-Maybe add a blocking timeout.
+4. XcpPublishAll is called (and may only be called) in the XCP receive thread, which blocks without XCP communication (in the socket receive).
+Maybe add a blocking timeout to the socket.

-5. Begin atomic transaction does not flush pending prior non atomic changes.
+5. Keep in mind, that begin atomic transaction does not flush pending prior non atomic changes.
-Are there different opinions on this ?